Topolyte/SQLiteZero/README.md

     // text : String [Data, Int, Int64, Double, Bool]
     // blob : Data [String]
     //
-    // Note that conversions will fail and return nil if the value isn't exactly representable
+    // Note that conversions will fail and return nil if the value
-    // as the requested type.
-So converting real to Int will only work if the real value
+    // isn't exactly representable as the requested type.
+    // I.e, converting real to Int will only work if the real value
     // doesn't have any decimal places.
     //
-    // Converting blob to String only succeeds if the blob value can be decoded as UTF-8.
+    // Converting blob to String only succeeds if the blob value
+    // can be decoded as UTF-8.
     //
-    // Converting text to Bool returns true/false if the text value is "true"/"false"
+    // Converting text to Bool returns true/false if the text value
-    // The comparison is case insensitive.
-Any other value will result in nil being returned
+    // is "true"/"false".
+The comparison is case insensitive.
+    // Any other value will result in nil being returned
     //
     // If you want to be absolutely certain whether or not a column is NULL,
-    // you should use the correct native type that doesn't require conversion or use row.isNull()
+    // you should use the correct native type that doesn't require conversion
+    // or use row.isNull()
     //

     for row in try db.execute("select * from person") {